 Stand and Deliver – Adam and The Ants (for those hoping gravity will come to their aid)

 Help! – The Beatles

-F**k you, I won't Do What You Tell Me – Rage Against the Machine (for when the midwife gets bossy)
+F**k you, I Won't Do What You Tell Me – Rage Against the Machine (for when the midwife gets bossy)

 I Hate You So Much Right Now – Kelis